Do You Need a Rehearsal Dinner Seating Chart?

 Consider the Type of Dinner

 Again, think of your guest list when you consider this.
 If you're having a small, casual rehearsal dinner with a buffet-style meal, you'll probably be fine without one.
 But in the case that your rehearsal dinner is taking place in a formal setting (along with plated dinner service and waitstaff), you might want to steer toward telling your guests exactly where to sit.
-It makes everyone's lives easier—and again, your guests will enjoy being told where to sit, and the waitstaff will be aware of who has food allergies or restrictions (and, yes, parsley sensitivities).
+It makes everyone's lives easier—and again, your guests will enjoy being told where to sit, and the waitstaff will be aware of who has food allergies or restrictions.
 Win-win.